 Hughenden Manor is best known as the former home of the great Victorian statesman and author Benjamin Disraeli.
 Hughenden provides a fascinating glimpse into the private world of one of the most colourful and charismatic characters of his age.
 You can also discover the secret wartime history of ‘Operation Hillside’, where secret maps were made for the RAF.
-Alternatively, you can relax in the elegant gardens, and then visit the Stableyard Café and find a gift in the shop.
-You will find the café, a shop in the Stableyard, opposite the entrance to the Manor House.
-Entry to the house is free to National Trust members.
-Non-members can buy tickets at the Visitor Welcome Kiosk.
+Relax in the elegant gardens, and visit the Stableyard Café and find a gift in the shop.

 Visitor welcome kiosk